arthurfelipebr/bludash/README.md

     ```bash
     node database.js
     ```
-    This will create the `bluimports.db` (or your configured path) file with the necessary tables.
+    This will ensure the PostgreSQL database has all required tables.

 5.  **Run Backend Server (Development):**
     ```bash